NEW MUSIC: Mirabai Ceibi – She

-Category: Art/Music Hits: 2There’s a delicate intimacy to this new track from Mirabai Ceibi (singer Angelika Baumbach and multi-instrumentalist/vocalist Markus Sieber (Aukai)).
+Category: Art/Music Hits: 4There’s a delicate intimacy to this new track from Mirabai Ceibi (singer Angelika Baumbach and multi-instrumentalist/vocalist Markus Sieber (Aukai)).
 Reminiscent of Aldous Harding’s early work, it’s folk music in its purest sense, devoid of electricity and bathed in Baumbach’s hypnotic, hymnal voice and Sieber’s plucked strings.
 From what I can gather, they’re heavily involved in the … Continue reading

 Read more https://posttowire.com/2021/04/07/new-music-mirabai-ceibi-she/